Skip to navigation Skip to content

 Referring job seekers to Workforce Australia

-Referring job seekers to providers as a Fully Eligible Participant (FEP) and volunteer in employment services is possible for:
+Referring job seekers to providers as a Fully Eligible Participant (FEP), and those who volunteer in employment services, is possible for:

-Use discretion in deciding if a provider referral is suitable while 1 of these exemptions is current.
+Use discretion in deciding if a provider referral is suitable while one of these exemptions is current.
 If a referral is suitable, explain the voluntary nature and benefits of the referral.

 Voluntary attendance at a provider interview

-Job seeker registration stays current during a mutual obligation requirements exemption.
+Job seeker registration stays active during a mutual obligation requirements exemption.
 Going to a provider interview is voluntary when exempt.

 Providers may not be able to process items on the job seeker's Services Australia record during the exemption.
 Lifting the exemption allows providers to action items.
 If job seekers do not attend, the exemption coding is a reasonable excuse for not attending.

 For voluntary participation with the provider during the exemption, job seekers must give their contact details to the provider.
-If they do not, the provider cannot help them, as the contact details will not be on their system.
+If they do not, the provider cannot help them, as the contact details will not be available on the provider system.

-Refer job seekers to CDP for voluntary assistance if they live in a designated remote area.
+Refer job seekers to RAES for voluntary assistance if they live in a designated remote area.

 Job seekers who fit into more than one group